 S. No. Key audit matters How the matter was addressed in our audit 01.
 Impairment of advances As disclosed in note 11 to the financial statements gross advances of the Bank are Rs.
 99,167 million against which impairment provisioning of Rs.
 4,155 million is maintained.
 We considered the impairment of advances as key audit matter since the determination of impairment provisioning involves management judgment in addition to time based criteria for classification of advances and this has material impact on the financial statements of the Bank.
-For selected samples, we: a. obtained and updated our understanding of relevant controls to assess their effectiveness; b. evaluated borrowers through repayment, assessment of financial strength based on the available financial statements, adequacy of security/collateral, electronic credit information bureau (eCIB) reports and compliance with Prudential Regulations etc.; c. recomputed the provisioning of nonperforming advances on the basis of time based criteria prescribed in Prudential Regulations and compared with the provision incorporated by the management of the Bank; d.
-In case of rescheduled/restructured nonperforming advances, we tested, if declassification of such non-performing advances was in line with the requirements of Prudential Regulations; and e.
+For selected samples, we: a. obtained and updated our understanding of relevant controls to assess their effectiveness; b. evaluated borrowers through repayment, assessment of financial strength based on the available financial statements, adequacy of security/collateral, electronic credit information bureau (eCIB) reports and compliance with Prudential Regulations etc.; c. recomputed the provisioning of non-performing advances on the basis of time based criteria prescribed in Prudential Regulations and compared with the provision incorporated by the management of the Bank; d.
+In case of rescheduled/restructured non-performing advances, we tested, if declassification of such non-performing advances was in line with the requirements of Prudential Regulations; and e.
 Where the benefit of forced sale values (FSV) of collaterals held against non-performing advances has been taken for calculating the provisioning we tested if the benefit taken was in accordance with the requirements of Prudential Regulations.
 02. Valuation of available for sale investments As disclosed in note 10 to the financial statements, the Bank has significant available for sale (AFS) investments including Pakistan Investment Bonds (PIBs), Market Treasury Bills (MTBs), term finance certificates (TFCs), government and non-government sukuks and equity shares.
-As per the Bank's policy AFS investments are measured at fair value using applicable valuation techniques as disclosed in the financial statement.
-Due to the significance of amount of AFS investment and the related impairment we considered this as a key audit matter.
-On a sample basis, we have performed the following procedures: a. obtained and updated our understanding ofrelevant controls to assess their effectiveness; b.
-Recomputed the fair values of PIBs, MTBs, TFCs, government and non-government sukuks and equity shares using applicable valuation techniques and compared the results with management's valuation; and c.
-In case of non-government debt securities and equity investment, we recomputed the impairment provision according to the Bank's policy including the assessment of investees financial health and compared the results with management's results.

-Application of the revised format for annual financial statements of the State Bank of Pakistan (SBP) and the Companies Act, 2017

-As referred in notes 2.1 and 6.21 to the financial statements the Companies Act 2017 has become effective and SBP has also revised its format for annual financial statements for banking companies.
-The above have significantly changed the nature and content of disclosures in relation to various elements of the financial statements as well as the presentation of reserves on revaluation of investments and fixed assets in statement of changes in equity and the balance sheet.
-We considered the above change as a key audit matter in view of extensive impacts on the financial statements of the Bank.

-The matter was addressed in our audit by performing the audit procedures where by, the management's process to identify the necessary amendments required in the Bank's financial statements was considered and an evaluation was made of the results of management's analysis and key decisions taken in respect of the transition and an assessment was made on the adequacy and appropriateness of disclosures and presentation made in the financial statements arising from the changes.
+As per the On a sample basis, we have performed the following procedures: a. obtained and updated our understanding of relevant controls to assess their effectiveness; b.
+Recomputed the fair values of PIBs, MTBs, TFCs, government and non-government measured at fair valuation technique financial statem significance of investment and the we considered this amount of AFS ne related impairment is as a key audit matter. sukuks and equity shares using applicable valuation techniques and compared the results with management's valuation; and c.
+In case of non-government debt securities and equity investment, we recomputed the impairment provision according to the Bank's policy including the assessment of investees financial health and compared the results with management's results. annual financia State Bank of Pa Companies Act, As referred in no financial statemer 2017 has become also revised its financial staten companies.
+The a changed the na disclosures in elements of the well as the preser revaluation of it assets in statemer and the balance the above change tes 2.1 and 6.21 to the ats the Companies Act effective and SBP has format for annual nents for banking bove have significantly ture and content of relation to various financial statements as notation of reserves on a to changes in equity sheet.
+We considered as a key audit matter neive impacts on the performing the audit procedures where by, the management's process to identify the necessary amendments required in the Bank's financial statements was considered and an evaluation was made of the results of management's analysis and key decisions taken in respect of the transition and an assessment was made on the adequacy and appropriateness of disclosures and presentation made in the financial statements arising from the changes.